jedisct1/libsodium-doc/installation/README.md

 ## Reporting vulnerabilities

-We encourage users and researchers to use PGP-encrypted emails to transmit confidential details regarding possible vulnerabilities in the Sodium library.
+We encourage users and researchers to use PGP encrypted emails to transmit confidential details regarding possible vulnerabilities in the Sodium library.

 Details should be sent to j \[at\] pureftpd \[dot\] org using the PGP key